 There are many misconceptions about tap water and bottled water, but what is the difference?
 Tap water in London is more regulated than bottled water.
 The quality of tap water varies from place to place with some areas having better quality than others due to the location and depth of the well or reservoir.

 It’s important to note that there are over 200 contaminants allowed by law in American drinking water, including heavy metals like lead and mercury that can lead to health problems such as kidney disease, high blood pressure, cancer, gout, and arthritis.
-But these are allowed as the percentage of contaminate is so very very low it is still deemed as safe.
+But these are allowed as the percentage of contamination is so very very low it is still deemed safe.